EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 1. Shielded (STP)
 2. Unshielded (UTP)

-The difference between STP and UTP is that for each pari of twisted wires within a cable, STP has a shield that covers those pairs unlike UTP which has the pairs push up close to each other within the cable without a boundary between them.
+The difference between STP and UTP is that for each pair of twisted wires within a cable, STP has a shield that covers those pairs unlike UTP which has the pairs push up close to each other within the cable without a boundary between them.
 Understandable STP provides more protection against Cross Talk and interference than UTP does.

 Both types consist of pairs of twisted copper wire packed together in a cable.
 They use what’s called Balanced Pair Operation which is a differential mode of transmission simply put, The same signal is sent down both wires that are twisted together to the destination however one of the wires carries the opposite signal.
 This is done so that once the signals meet its destination the different signals received can be examined and noise from interfering signals can be differentiated from actual data that was being sent over the line.
 If they wires weren’t twisted and there was interference coming from the right hand side, then whatever cable was on the right would have more interference and so it would be hard to examine and determine what is noise and what is actual signal.